Anon3605/PHP-8.2.12/README.md

 # PHP-8.2.12
-PHP for start on Laravel
+PHP for start on Laravel framework